 WHEN ARE AUDITIONS?

-This will vary with each cycle as determined by the producers, but in general expect them to be in the first half of the spring semester of the SFP cycle’s first year – so for the 2013-15 SFP, look for a call around January or February 2014.
+This will vary with each cycle as determined by the producers, but in general expect them to be in the first half of the spring semester of the SFP cycle’s first year – so for the 2013-15 SFP, the casting call went out in January 2014.

 You can always find the most up-to-date information under “Current / Upcoming Project” on the main page of the SFP website, and/or subscribe to our Twitter feed (@SMUSummerFilm) for updates and news.

 I’M INTERESTED IN ACTING AND IN CREWING – DO I HAVE TO CHOOSE?